qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Flattering subcounciously increase favorability, even when knowing it's flattering (this even applies to sycophant AI).
 Saying harsh criticism subcounciously reduce favorability, even when knowing the criticism is beneficial.
 Placebo still works even when knowing it's placebo.

+### AI is good at creating superficial signal

+People often evaluate things by superficial signal.
+However, AI is good at creating superficial signal (and much quicker than human).

+- Articles generated by AI can look professional.
+But it may contain bullshit that only experts can notice.
+- Images generated by AI can look real or aesthetic.
+But professional artists can often find wrong details in image.
+- AI can produce code and working applications.
+The working application shows a sign of AI coding ability.
+But if the app becomes complex, or requirement is special, AI coding tend to fail.

+The above can change as AI improves.

 ## Efficient decision making

 When making decisions, human tend to **follow intuitions, which is quick and energy-efficient**, but also less accurate.